microsoft/moaw/workshops/fabric-e2e-scenario/workshop.md

 >Swanson AB, Kosmala M, Lintott CJ, Simpson RJ, Smith A, Packer C (2015) Snapshot Serengeti, high-frequency annotated camera trap images of 40 mammalian species in an African savanna.
 Scientific Data 2: 150026.
 DOI: https://doi.org/10.1038/sdata.2015.26

+---

 ## Pre-requisites

+---

 ## Loading Data into Lakehouse
 In this section we'll load the data into the Lakehouse.
-The data is available in a public blob storage container.
+The data is available in a public Blob Storage container.

 To begin, we will create and configure a new Lakehouse.
 To do this, in your workspace open the Data Engineering workload and create a new Lakehouse.